-The Winter Monsoon season in the Indian Ocean region is the dry season for most Southern Asia due to these moderate, dry winds.
-The Indian Ocean currents, which make up the Indian Ocean gyre, are directly affected by this periodic wind cycle, triggering reversal and cause trash in the ocean.
+Due to these moderate, dry winds, the Winter Monsoon season in the Indian Ocean region is the dry season for most of Southern Asia.
+The Indian Ocean currents, which make up the Indian Ocean gyre, are directly affected by this periodic wind cycle, triggering reversal and causing trash in the ocean.

 Effects Of Trash In The Ocean

-This pollution of aquatic bodies has many consequences on both marine and human lives.
-It has a significant impact on the food chain and climate change.
+The unbelievable mass of gyres like the Great Pacific Garbage Patch shows ocean plastic pollution control is a real and pressing need.
+The pollution of aquatic bodies has many consequences on marine and human life.
+Among these, plastic waste significantly impacts the food chain and climate change.
 The increase of corruption in the ocean has many dangerous consequences.